genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content-day2.md

 Now you are ready to run the application you have created for the front end.

-From the workspace root, run:
+From the workspace **alpha/client** folder, run:
 ```
 $ npm run bootstrap
 ```

-Next, change to the **positions** directory and spin up the dev server:
+Next, spin up the dev server:

 ```
-$ cd ./packages/apps/positions/client/web
 $ npm run dev
 ```